matsumonkie/matsumonkie.github.io/_posts/2016-01-27-reader-monad.markdown

 ---
 <br>

-> Useful to implicitely pass an environement through multiple functions
+> Useful to implicitely pass a read only environement through multiple functions

 Before going straight to the reader, we need to understand (-> r) instance of Monad